cloudant-labs/graphdb-slate/source/includes/api/_database.md

 -	If a `since` value is specified, only changes that have arrived in the specified replicas of the shards are returned in the response.
 -	If the specified replicas of the shards in any given `since` value are unavailable, alternative replicas are selected, and the last known checkpoint between them is used.
 If this happens, you might see changes again that you have previously seen.
 -	The results returned by `_changes` are partially ordered.
 In other words, the order is not guaranteed to be preserved for multiple calls.
-If you know that a database is not changing, you could get a current list using `_changes` which includes the [`last_seq` value](#changes_responses), then use this as the starting point for subsequent `_changes` lists by providing the `since` query argument.
+You might decide to get a current list using `_changes` which includes the [`last_seq` value](#changes_responses), then use this as the starting point for subsequent `_changes` lists by providing the `since` query argument.

 <div></div>